danielw

 Coop, looked NW to me.
 Phil, what do you think.
 About the storm's movement.

-I just happened to catch TWC radar withthe grid overlay, and she is definately hugging the beach toward the NW.
+I just happened to catch radar withthe grid overlay, and she is definately hugging the beach toward the NW.

 Terri